Author: Ingrid Stevenson

 OK, Skype, Zoom, Microsoft Teams, Webex etc have provided a more formal visual interaction but do not take the place of the more informal chats of being in the same place at the same time.

-Initially, it is without doubt that most people will flood back to the office – because they can – and settle into their old routines.
+Initially, it is without doubt that some people will flood back to the office – because they can – and settle into their old routines.
 But this is just the reaction to having the liberty to do so.

 In the new world of work the reality of the daily grind and cost of the commute to work will result in a desire to split work between home and office ie the best of both worlds.